Studio Policies for 2024-25

-1. Lessons will be 40 or 60 minutes in length; some beginner lessons are 30 minutes.
+1. Lessons will be 30 minutes in the early years and 40 or 60 minutes in later years.

-3. Tuition is based on 36 lessons (approximately 30 lessons during the school year [September through May] and six in the summer months of June, July and August).
+3. Tuition for the 2024-25 school year will be based on 36 lessons (approximately 30 lessons during the school year [September through May] and six in the summer months of June, July and August).
 Monthly tuition invoices will be for 3 lessons each.
 Adjustments for the actual number of lessons taken, which may be more or fewer than 36, will be made during the summer, which may result in larger or smaller invoices in July and August.
 If payment for any given month is not made by first day of the next month, a statement will be sent.

 4. Books, sheet music, recital fees and other incidental expenses will be billed with the next monthly tuition payment.